ietf-wg-idr/RFC4271bis/rfc4271bis.md

    The Prefix field contains an IP address prefix, followed by the minimum number of trailing bits needed to make the end of the field fall on an octet boundary.
 Note that the value of trailing bits is irrelevant.
+Trailing bits MUST be set to zero on transmission and MUST be disregarded on receipt.

 Total Path Attribute Length:
    : This 2-octet unsigned integer indicates the total length of the